Skip to content

 Introducton

 Simple and useless operating system developed following guides and documentations.
-Not aiming to turn this in a complete and functional operating system, but trying to implement as many functionalities as possible for the sake of learning.
+Not aiming to turn this into a complete and functional operating system, but trying to implement as many functionalities as possible for the sake of learning.

 Structure